zowe/docs-site/docs/user-guide/ze-profiles.md

+# Zowe Explorer Profiles

+After you install Zowe Explorer, you need to have a Zowe Explorer profile to use all functions of the extension.
+You can optionally activate the Secure Credential Store plug-in to securely store your credentials.

-# Working with Zowe Explorer profiles
+## Working with Zowe Explorer profiles

 You must have a `zosmf` compatible profile before you can use Zowe Explorer.
 You can set up a profile to retain your credentials, host, and port name.
 In addition, you can create multiple profiles and use them simultaneously.